 The OMC Summer School was invaluable in strengthening my self-confidence and intention to continue with this work.

 Have you been able to share what you have learned at the summer school within your institution or the wider Mindfulness community?

 I have been able to share what I have learned as part of my team’s work through the Accessibility Fund; with managers and colleagues at Oxfordshire Mind and with fellow mindfulness teachers and practitioners in Oxford.

-For information on our bursary scheme for the Summer School in 2017, click here.
+For information on our 2017 Summer School, click here.